See your previous donations

 Football Gala

 The Ibrahim Dainkeh Memorial Soccer Gala is KAPA's annual inter-school football competition celebrating youth athletic achievement in the Kono District.
 The gala features both male and female secondary school divisions, with teams placed into groups for a structured tournament.
-Schools interested in participating should contact KAPA in advance to register — [PLACEHOLDER: contact name, phone number, and email] — as registration requirements including deadlines, squad size, and eligibility details must be confirmed before a school can be entered.
+Gala is played in group stages for both male and female teams.
+The final is scheduled to be played last week before schools closes.
+Schools interested in participating should contact KAPA in advance to register — [Abdul Sesay: +232 78 470003] — as registration requirements including deadlines, squad size, and eligibility details must be confirmed before a school can be entered.
 Families, friends, and community members are warmly welcome to attend and support their schools.

 • Prizes: Winners receive a championship trophy, gold medals, cash prize, soccer balls, volleyballs, and a camping allowance per match.
 Runners-up receive equivalent silver medals and prizes.
 Individual awards are given for Best Player, Best Goalkeeper, and Highest Goal Scorer